tonjakae/UFOs/README.md

 #### Recommendations for further development:
+i
 1.)
 I would address the above drawbacks by adding in a "Clear Results" filter button.

 2.)
-I would add additional script to allow for leeway in case sensativity.
+I would add an additional script to allow for leeway in case senstivity.